 Besides the receptionists’ desk, the only thing stopping the area from feeling like a homey living room are the ringing phones and small line of chattering staff, parents, and students.
 Amelie’s question is eventually answered by one of the secretaries seated behind the desk, a one Mrs. Nancy Noah (her name is likely easy for children to remember), a plump and middle-aged black woman wearing a navy cardigan and silver crucifix around her neck.
 She quickly confirms that the school nurse has not left campus.
 “The good lord knows her job ain’t over yet, with all the after-school sports here.”

-Mrs. Noah provides directions to another room on the first floor, where Amelie finds the aforenamed Mrs. Landruff, a middle-aged woman with glasses, brownish-blonde hair pulled back in a ponytail, and a short white coat with a doctor’s stethoscope.
+Mrs. Noah provides directions to the school nurse’s office in the back wing of the nearby Lower School Annex building, where Amelie finds the aforenamed Mrs. Landruff.
+She’s a middle-aged woman with glasses, brownish-blonde hair pulled back in a ponytail, and a short white coat with a doctor’s stethoscope.
 She is already providing ice pack aid to the bloody nose of a crying elementary-age student.